U.S. Route 19 Truck (Pittsburgh): Southern terminus to five-route concurrency

-US 19 Truck begins as U.S. Route 19 enters Mount Lebanon along Washington Road.
+US 19 Truck begins as US 19 enters Mt.
+Lebanon along Washington Road.
 US 19 branches northwest to skirt Mt.
 Lebanon and Dormont, following Cochran Road, while US 19 Truck stays on Washington Road and continues through the centers of those towns.
 As US 19 Truck enters the southern parts of Pittsburgh, its name becomes West Liberty Avenue as it passes through the Beechview neighborhood.
-At the south portal of the Liberty Tunnel, US 19 Truck interchanges with Pennsylvania Route 51 (Saw Mill Run Boulevard) and joins it, following it north.
+At the south portal of the Liberty Tunnel, US 19 Truck interchanges with Pennsylvania Route 51 (PA 51; Saw Mill Run Boulevard) and joins it, following it north.